gvwilson/sensibleadventures/nardica/nardica.md

 The Marines had filled the *Guinevere*'s smaller hold with their equipment and sleeping rolls, so Iffy and Wales lugged his toolboxes down to the engine room.
-Iffy laid a fresh sheet of sterile plastic down on the narrow shelf that served her as a makeshift workbench while Wales pushed two stools against the wall and set one of his toolboxes on them.
+Iffy laid a fresh plastic worksheet down on the narrow shelf that served her as a makeshift workbench while Wales pushed two stools against the wall and set one of his toolboxes on them.
 A click,
 a quiet hiss as the airtight seal released,